evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 > [!abstract] Algebra Takeaway
 > Multiplicity 3 means the graph doesn't just cross the x-axis at $x=1$; it "flattens out" as it passes through, like a cubic function.
 The complex pair ($1 \pm i$) ensures the rest of the "turns" in the graph stay off the x-axis.

+## 2026-April-10 - Finding ALL Solutions of Polynomials (Precalculus - College Algebra 37) :